 Partner with local businesses

 Small businesses make great partners!
-Find sports or dance supply stores to work with on unique gymnastics-themed events or mutual advertising.
+Find sports or dance supply stores to work with unique gymnastics-themed events or mutual advertising.

 You may even consider partnering up with a local restaurant or food truck when it comes time for an open house.